-Proper brushing, flossing, and regular 6 month (minimal) cleanings are essential to the long-term stability and appearance of your restorations.
+Proper brushing, flossing and regular six-month cleanings are essential to the long-term stability and appearance of your restorations.
 Often, problems that may develop with composite fillings can be found at an early stage and repaired easily.
 Waiting for a longer time may require more extensive treatment.

 Composite Fillings and Sensitivity

 Sensitivity to hot and cold is common for a few weeks following a dental restoration.
 Usually, the deeper the cavity, the more sensitive the tooth will be.
 Also, the gum tissue and anesthetic injection site could have been irritated during the procedure and may be sore for a few days.

 The finished restoration may be shaped slightly different and have a different texture than the original tooth.
 Your tongue usually magnifies this small difference, but you will become accustomed to this in a few days.

 If you feel the bite is not correctly balanced, this may also cause tooth sensitivity.
 Please call 619-822-2919 to schedule an appointment with one of our dentists for a simple adjustment.